Faculty Evaluation Process

 Observation and evaluation by the Classroom Observation Committee

-For each review cycle, one member of the Classroom Observation and Evaluation Committee and one faculty member of your choosing provide the Committee on Advancement and Tenure with evaluations of pre-tenure tenure-track faculty members based on a prescribed process of classroom observation.
-For further details, see here.
+In the year before a faculty member's fourth and tenure review, one member of the Classroom Observation Committee and one faculty member of your choosing provide the Committee on Advancement and Tenure with evaluations of pre-tenure tenure-track faculty members based on a prescribed process of classroom observation.